 The school is located on a large, open site, on the outskirts of Norwich city centre and caters for boys and girls aged 4-11 years of age.
-In September 2016 there will be fourteen classes (two per year group) and approximately 420 children on roll.
+We typically have 420 children on roll.

 Year One children are situated in two light and airy classrooms, with new interactive whiteboards and purpose built cloakrooms.
 They also have access to their own outdoor play area.